Author |

 Eventually you fall into the typical Aoun supporters’ category: political reductionist.
 You really think you can deny Samir Geagea’s popularity by evaluating election results, while forgetting the misunderstanding the Christian street had of the alliances…eventually since you misunderstood them yourself.

 Do you still insist, after all the political splits between Geagea and Gemayel from one side and Hariri from the other, and after the very flagrant Geagea Aoun political cross-roads, that the Christians of the “big alliance” are alleged to Hariri?
+If you do, I can’t find any logic that could convince you otherwise.

 The croutons of the salad dear Gisèle have been crowding the road to Bcharré since a month now.
 I’m not one of them, I’m actually not really satisfied by any Lebanese Christian politician today, but unlike you, I don’t deny what’s obvious by simplifying electoral statistics without taking into consideration influential factors such as the sectarian mass-driving that took place, the misunderstanding of alliances, and neutral people who make the majority of those who have voted for Aoun.
+Now the sad truth that I have to admit is that eventhough Geagea isn’t zero-popularity as you claim, Aoun is still the most ponderable Christian figure on the ground and I have to abide by supporting him unless there’s a Christian consensus around another – I hope.

 Finally, I must really express my awe at Aounists’ ingratitude when I read words such as: “I do not see much difference between… Elias El-Murr and Gibran Tueini”.
 You people are stunning.